-This light changes to amber and flashes to indicate that the lane marking has been crossed without using a turn signal in that direction.
+This light is amber and flashes as a Lane Departure Warning (LDW) alert, to indicate that the lane marking has been crossed.

-See Lane Departure Warning (LDW) ⇔ 200.
+See Lane Keep Assist (LKA) ⇔ 247.

 Vehicle Ahead Indicator

 If equipped, this indicator will display green when a vehicle is detected ahead and amber when you are following a vehicle ahead much too closely.